-I’ve said this before: All dogs are reactive – to something.
+I’ve said this before many times: all dogs are reactive – to something.
 This is the nature of a dog.

 Most dog breeds were bred to alert humans to strange things in the environment.
 It can often make it difficult to do anything with a dog who is reactive, especially when it seems your enjoyment of the activity is being affected.